phenomrascalov/kubeans-ha/README.md

 This setup is suitable for Ubuntu 22.04 target servers.

-Switch to kubeans:v1.24.3 sh shell with command below.
+Switch to kubeans-ha bash with command below.

 docker run -it phenomrascalov/kubeans-ha:latest